moajs/moa2/README.md

 # Moa 2 = Moajs with koa 2.x

-Moa2 is a open-source web framework based koa 2.x、mongoose、bluebird、ava that’s optimized for programmer happiness and sustainable productivity.
+Moa2 is an open-source web framework based on koa 2.x、mongoose、bluebird、ava which is optimized for developer's happiness and sustainable productivity.
 It lets you write beautiful code by favoring convention over configuration.

 [![gitter][gitter-image]][gitter-url]